CIDO-ontology/cido/README.md

 - Ong E, Wong M, Huffman A, He Y. COVID-19 coronavirus vaccine design using reverse vaccinology and machine learning. bioRxiv.
 Posted on March 23, 2020. doi: https://doi.org/10.1101/2020.03.20.000141.
 URL: https://www.biorxiv.org/content/10.1101/2020.03.20.000141v2

 ### News:
+- 5/19/2020: A commentary paper that introduces CIDO was accepted by the journal [Scientific Data - Nature](https://www.nature.com/sdata/).
+The full citation information about this paper can be found above.
 - 3/12/2020: CIDO was approved and added to the OBO Foundry ontology library: http://obofoundry.org/ontology/cido.html.
 - 3/12/2020: Oliver transferred the CIDO github organization location from github.com/biomedontology to the newly generated https://github.com/CIDO-ontology organization.
 Such a transfer is to better support its organization with more options (such as generating new repositories).
 - 3/12/2020: Oliver generated the new CIDO-ontology github organization.